 APPOINTMENTS and VOLUNTEER ROLES

-The Board/Committee makes certain appointments and seeks volunteers to help run the practical aspects of club activity and facilities.
-The various roles are named in columns 2 and 3 on the Committee page.
+The Board makes certain appointments and seeks volunteers to help run the practical aspects of club activity and facilities.
+The various roles are named on the Appointments and Volunteers page.